nearform/.github/profile/README.md

 Stay tuned for upcoming events!

-#### :books: Visit our website to read what our team have been writing about:
+#### :books: Visit our website to read what our team have been writing about

 - [How to use GraphQL in React using hooks](https://www.nearform.com/blog/how-to-use-graphql-in-react-using-hooks/)